AnanduR32/quick/README.md

 # quick
-Fullstack app using .net and angular
+Frontend app using angular 22